-Transmitter settings
+Transmitter settings: device settings

-Based on previous experience of SEATRACK partners and advice from Ornitela we recommend species-specific minimum settings (see below).
+Based on previous experience and advice from Ornitela we recommend species-specific minimum settings.
 These settings can be entered in the device settings page, which is accessed by clicking the 'Device settings' button on the main page of the online control panel.

-Transmitter settings
+Transmitter settings: device settings